Carreau/ipython-wiki/IPEP-21:-Widget-Messages.md

 either on the Kernel or the frontend side.
 Both sides can send these messages.

 The kernel sends these messages on the IOPub channel, and the frontend sends them on the Shell channel.
-There are no expected replies (of course, one side can send another `widget_msg` in reply).
+There are no expected replies (of course, one side can send another `comm_msg` in reply).

 Message type: `comm_msg`: